|

 be on a weekday evening but have always been fortnightly on Saturday

-afternoon.
 At least two concerts a year are given at various

 Middlesbrough Town Hall, Harewood House, and the Dolphin Centre in